yunzhuangshen/PB-DFS/README.md

 - Run the bash script ./heur_eval.sh.
 It takes several hours to obtain the results.
 Please note that if each process should run on a single cpu.
 The intermediate results is output to the folder ret_solver.

 - Upon the previous step is finished, run the bash script './calc_stats.sh' (under tf1 environment) to generate the mean statistics, which is output to folder 'ret_solver'.
 These results correspond to the statistics in Table 2 and Table 3 of our paper.

+## Generate your own data
+- If you need to generate your own training/test instances, you can use the code in "data_generator" directory.
+Each problem directory contains two files:
+- gen_inst_*: generate problem instances with different parameters and/or solve problem instances (to obtaining optimal solutions for training an ML model).
+- make_sample_*: extract features for problem instances and make training data.

+Two python packages are required for data generation:
+- gurobipy for solving training instances to optimality
+- PySCIPOpt for feature extraction.
+Note that to have the feature extraction code please install our version of PySCIPOpt included in this project,

 ## Some comments
 - Currently, the ML models are implemented in the python code, and their predictions are wrriten into the filesystem to be used by the scip implemented in C++.